MFlisar/BundleArgs/README.md

 	{
 		super.onCreate(savedInstanceState);
 		MyActivityBundleBuilder.inject(getIntent().getExtras(), this);

-		// Optionally: if desired, a persist method is generated that must be called in onSaveInstanceState
+		// ALTERNATIVELY: if desired, a persist method is generated that must be called in onSaveInstanceState
 		// if this is enabled, following will either read the arguments OR the last values from the savedInstanceState MyActivityBundleBuilder.inject(savedInstanceState != null ? savedInstanceState : getIntent().getExtras(), this);
 	}

 	@Override
 	public void onSaveInstanceState(Bundle outState)
 	{
 		super.onSaveInstanceState(outState);
-        // Optionally: this will save all fields into the state, so that you can inject current values when activity is restored
+		// Optionally: this will save all fields into the state, so that you can inject current values when activity is restored MyActivityBundleBuilder.persist(outState, this);
-        MyActivityBundleBuilder.persist(outState, this);
 	}
 }
 ```